make-demo-learn-math/make-demo-learn-math.github.io/doc/backup2.md

 # Spherical segment

-- It's interesting how
-  the result is so uniform
-  when you consider that third equation.
-- It seems to suggest that the $z$ coordinates are uniformly distributed.
+- It seems a bit surprizing
+  that this works so well
+  when the equation that we used for $z$ looked so different than the equations for $x$ and $y$.
 - The reason this trick works
   is due to a rather surprizing result for the surface area of a **spherical segment**: